cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-11-game-winner.md

 $ starport generate proto-go
 ```

-While you are at it, go and add a helper function to get the winner's address, if existent, in `x/checkers/types/full_game.go`:
+While you are at it, go and add a helper function to get the winner's address, if it exists.
+A good place for it is in `full_game.go`:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/e50ceaedb52cbbb2e802a1c887657cdc8f52f25b/x/checkers/types/full_game.go#L50-L69]
 func (storedGame *StoredGame) GetPlayerAddress(color string) (address sdk.AccAddress, found bool, err error) {